the1lab/1lab/src/1Lab/Path.lagda.md

 # Paths

-While the basic structure of the path type is inherited from its nature as functions out of an internal De Morgan algebra, the _equality_ structure induced by paths is more complicated.
-For starters, let's see how paths correspond to equality in that they witness the logical principle of "indiscernibility of identicals".
+While the basic structure of the path type is inherited from its nature as functions out of an internal De Morgan algebra, the structure of _identifications_ presented by paths is more complicated.
+For starters, let's see how paths correspond to identifications in that they witness the logical principle of "indiscernibility of identicals".

 ## Transport

-A basic principle of equality is that _equals may be substituted for
+A basic principle of identity is that _identicals are indiscernible_: if
-equals_: if $x = y$ and $P(x)$ holds, then $P(y)$ also holds, for any choice of predicate $P$.
+$x = y$ and $P(x)$ holds, then $P(y)$ also holds, for any choice of predicate $P$.
 In type theory, this is generalised, as $P$ can be not only a predicate, but any type family.

 The way this is incarnated is by an operation called `transport`{.Agda}, which says that every path between `A` and `B` gives rise to a